kashif-nawaz/charmed-kubernetes-on-bare-metals/README.md

 ### Deployment of Charmed K8s
 * The last step is to deploy Charmed K8s.
-* I have created a k8s_no_api_lbr.yml bundle file for my deployment.
+* I have created a bundle file i.e "k8s_no_api_lbr.yml"  for this deployment.
-* Take note of the tags and machine numbering in the k8s_no_api_lbr.yml bundle files, as well as how they are referred to in application deployments.
+* Take note of the tags and machine numbering in the bundle file, as well as how they are referred for application deployments.
 ```
 juju deploy ./k8s_no_api_lbr.yml
 ```